d12frosted/elpa-mirror/stable-melpa/org-mime-readme.txt

                 (replace-match "<span style=\"color:red\">\\1</span>"))))

 3. The quoted mail uses Gmail's style, so mail replies looks clean and modern.
-If you prefer the old style, please set `org-mime-beautify-quoted-mail' to nil.
+If you prefer the old style, please set `org-mime-beautify-quoted-mail-p' to nil.

 4. Please note this program can only embed exported HTML into mail.
    Org-mode is responsible for rendering HTML.